 Although it's technically not a toy, a learning tower can be a helpful tool for toddlers.
 A learning tower is a child-safe step stool that allows your toddler to work alongside you in the kitchen, play with water in the sink, stand at the bathroom counter while brushing their teeth, and generally feel a part of your activities.

-- DURABLE BUILD — Stable design safely brings your toddler to counter height to participate in cooking, cleaning, crafts or other hands-on...
+- DURABLE WITH SAFETY IN MIND - Our stable design safely brings your toddler to counter-height to participate in cooking, cleaning, crafts or other...

 The Step2Play slide is a fun choice for toddlers but it requires supervision for young toddlers because, honestly, the sides at the top are a bit too short for my comfort!
 That's okay, though, because LG is obsessed with climbing up slides so I have to watch her constantly, anyway.

 - Durable compact plastic slide will have the children playing all day